vislyhq/visly-state/website/docs/testing.md

 sidebar_label: Testing
 ---

-Becuase Visly State for the most part just deals with plain old JavaScript functions they are really easy to test with any testing library out there.
+Because Visly State for the most part just deals with plain old JavaScript functions, they are really easy to test with any testing library out there.
 We'll be using Jest for these examples though.

 ```tsx
 import { appState, selectors, mutations } from './state'